vercel/next.js/docs/advanced-features/i18n-routing.md

 }
 ```

+## Leveraging the NEXT_LOCALE cookie

+Next.js supports overriding the accept-language header with a `NEXT_LOCALE=the-locale` cookie.
+This cookie can be set using a language switcher and then when a user comes back to the site it will leverage the locale specified in the cookie.

+For example, if a user prefers the locale `fr` but a `NEXT_LOCALE=en` cookie is set the `en` locale will be used instead until the cookie is removed or expired.

 ## Search Engine Optimization

 Since Next.js knows what language the user is visiting it will automatically add the `lang` attribute to the `<html>` tag.